thayton/thayton.github.io/_drafts/infinite-scroll-with-puppeteer.md

 });
 ```

-Breaking this down, within `main`, we first launch Chrome and create a new page.
+Starting from the top, we first launch Chrome and create a new page.

 ```javascript
     const browser = await puppeteer.launch();